Josef Terboven: Repression and crimes against humanity

 Terboven established multiple concentration camps in Norway, including Falstad concentration camp near Levanger and Bredtvet concentration camp in Oslo in late 1941.
 At one of those camps on 18 July 1942 the Beisfjord massacre took place, the murder of hundreds of Yugoslavian political prisoners and prisoners-of-war by German and Norwegian concentration camp guards.
 Some 288 prisoners were shot to death, and many others were burned to death when the barracks were set on fire.
 Terboven had ordered the massacre a few days earlier.
 In July 1942, at least one German guard assigned to the Korgen prison camp was killed.
-The commandant ordered retribution: execution by gunfire for "39 prisoners at Korgen and 20 at Osen";.
-In the days that followed, Terboven also ordered retribution, and around 400 prisoners shot and killed in various camps.
+The commandant ordered retribution: execution by gunfire for "39 prisoners at Korgen and 20 at Osen".
+In the days that followed, Terboven also ordered retribution, and around 400 prisoners were shot and killed in various camps.

 From 1941, Terboven increasingly focused on crushing the Norwegian resistance movement, which engaged in acts of sabotage and assassination against the Germans.
 On 17 September, Terboven decreed that special SS and Police Tribunals would have jurisdiction over Norwegian citizens who violated his decrees.
 They were summary proceedings with the accused provided no adequate defense.
 The trials were not open to the public, and the proceedings were not published.
 Sentences were carried out shortly after they were pronounced with no right of appeal.
 It is estimated that some 150 individuals were sentenced to death by these tribunals.
 Many more were sentenced to long terms of hard labour.